 - Assessing existing social and health programs for areas of improvement

 The social work field relies on in-depth research and scientific knowledge to inform social policy decisions, health programs and other client-support services.
 Social work researchers help educate lawmakers and social work administrators about new developments in the field.
-They also assess the effectiveness of existing social programs and clinical practices to create evidence-based solutions that support substance abuse counseling, inmate rehabilitation and more.
+They also assess the effectiveness of existing social programs and clinical practices to create evidence-based solutions that support substance misuse counseling, inmate rehabilitation and more.
 According to the Social Work Policy Institute, social work researchers perform the following duties:

 - Identifying communities that lack access to social services